-This valuation reflects a decrease from 3.10% to 3.00% per year in the investment return assumption for GASB 45 purposes.
-The 3.00% assumption reflects Milliman's capital market assumptions as of June 30, 2016 and assumes that the Commonwealth's General Fund (the assets used to pay the GASB 45 benefits) is invested approximately in 75% cash and 25% short-term bonds.
+This valuation reflects a decrease from 3.00% to 2.90% per year in the investment return assumption for GASB 45 purposes.
+The 2.90% assumption reflects Milliman's capital market assumptions as of June 30, 2017 and assumes that the Commonwealth's General Fund (the assets used to pay the GASB 45 benefits) is invested approximately in 75% cash and 25% short-term bonds.

-The projected mortality improvement scale was updated from Scale MP-2015 to Scale MP-2016, which was published by the Society of Actuaries in October 2016.
+The projected mortality improvement scale was updated from Scale MP-2016 to Scale MP-2017 to reflect the projected mortality improvement scale issued in the valuation year.